Free Gift with Purchase (GWP) — The "No-Discount" Strategy

 - Free gift visible to all

-- Trigger discount only for hesitant visitors
+- Trigger discount only for walk-away visitors

 - Maximize conversion without wasting margin